Home » Admissions & Financial Aid » Financial Aid » Financial Aid FAQs

 Financial aid awards are for only one academic year.
 You are required to fill out a new FAFSA every year that you attend school.
 It is a good idea to get into the habit of completing the FAFSA each year even if you are not sure you are going to enroll in the upcoming academic year.

 Filling out the FAFSA is only the first step.
-Five days after you receive your confirmation of submission, check your WebAdvisor, call, or come into the Financial Aid Office and find out what additional information is required to complete your file.
-You will also be sent a letter about what is required to complete your file, so make sure your current address is on file with the college.
+Five days after you receive your confirmation of submission, check your Self Service, call, or come into the Financial Aid Office and find out what additional information is required to complete your file.
+You will also be sent an email about what is required to complete your file, you can always check your status by visiting financial aid self-service.
 No actual aid will be awarded to you until your file is complete.

 Yes.
-Pell eligible student can be awarded even if they are only enrolled in 3 credits.
+Pell eligible student can be awarded even if they are only enrolled less than 1/2 credits.
 Most other forms of aid, including Direct loans and the TAG grant require students to be enrolled at least 6 credits.
 The amount of aid you are eligible for may increase or decrease based on your enrollment.

 A student who completely withdraws at or before 60% of the term may have to return a portion their federal financial aid and may owe a balance to the college.
 Students earn their federal financial aid based on the percentage of the term that they have attended.